Should You “Charge What You’re Worth”?

-By the way, our 1–1 service does not need to be the lowest-price thing we offer.
+Important also is to remember that our 1–1 service does not need to be the lowest-price thing we offer.
 We can also offer books, workshops, or group programs for lower prices, which may then give the audience that feeling of relief and gratitude, while still giving them the benefit of our work.
+See my recommended business model for solopreneurs.

-The bottom line — separate your service rate from your “worth”.
+The bottom line — separate your service fees from your “worth”.
 Aim to charge from enoughness and compassion.
-Build a clientele and audience that feels deep gratitude for your business and offerings.
+Build a clientele and audience that feels deep gratitude for your offerings.